chsandeep8/pdsasgmnt3/README.md

 # PDS ASSIGNMENT 3
 **prerequisites**:
 google collab
-**Given **
+**Given**
-1) The data file diabetes.csv contains data of 768 patients.
-In this data there are 8 attributes (Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, and Age) and 1 response variable (Outcome).
+1) The data file diabetes.csv contains data from 768 patients.
+In this data, there are 8 attributes (Pregnancies, Glucose, BloodPressure, SkinThickness, Insulin, BMI, DiabetesPedigreeFunction, and Age) and 1 response variable (Outcome).
 The response variable, Outcome, has a binary value (1 indicating the outcome is diabetes and 0 means no diabetes)

 **Getting Started**
 - Imported all required packages